TheThomasD/Vigo-16/README.md

 I first idea was to maybe use the cable connection to connect to the board.
 However, there is another connector on the board named P3 that features 5 pins.
 I soldered some metal pins to the conenctor to be able to use them.
 After that, I tried to connect a USB connector directly to the pins.
 For that I tested which bpin is GND (left-most pin is GND, right-most is nost likely 5V, I guessed).
 When connected to a PC, the device starts, but no device is recognized on the PC.
 My theory at this point: the board does not have an integrated USB-to-serial converter.

-I measured that one of the pins is connected to the TXD 0 pin of the ESP chip ([see pinout here](https://mischianti.org/2021/05/26/esp32-wroom-32-high-resolution-pinout-and-specs/)).
+I measured that one of the pins is connected to the TXD 0 pin of the ESP chip ([see pinout here](https://mischianti.org/2021/05/26/esp32-wroom-32-high-resolution-pinout-and-specs/) and [data sheet here](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32e_esp32-wroom-32ue_datasheet_en.pdf)).
 This seemed to confirm my guess.
 This now leaves me with several options that I think I could try:

 * use an USB-to-serial converter I bought a while ago to debug serial connections
 * try use an USB ASP/ISP device (would that work?)